terrylackey243/Boxwise/README.md

 - Stop/start the appropriate services
 - Build the client application when switching to production

+### Production Scripts

+All production scripts are located in the `scripts` directory.
+For detailed information about the available scripts and their usage, see the [Production Scripts Documentation](./scripts/PRODUCTION_SCRIPTS.md).

 ## Documentation

-- [Production Checklist](./PRODUCTION_CHECKLIST.md) - Detailed steps for production deployment
+- [Production Scripts](./scripts/PRODUCTION_SCRIPTS.md) - Information about production scripts
 - [API Documentation](./server/API.md) - API endpoints and usage
 - [User Guide](./docs/USER_GUIDE.md) - Guide for end users